Getting used to the 'new mediocre'

 "For consumers in the largest economies, it should provide meaningful relief, offsetting the pressure from tighter financial conditions and weaker global demand."

-Fears are centered on recession and even deflation in the euro zone and the extent of China's slowdown.
+Fears are centred on recession and even deflation in the euro zone and the extent of China's slowdown.

 When the world financial crisis raged from 2007-2009, China's resilience was one of the major silver linings.
 It may not be this time.